Traditional French Vin Chaud Mulled Wine Recipe - the most delicious, easy, and authentic Vin Chaud just like French Christmas Markets serve!

 Place the lid on the slow cooker and turn to high - cook until piping hot, and then set slow cooker to low to keep your wine served warm throughout the night.

-More Christmas Market Travel:
+More Christmas Market Travel

 To see more of my favorite travels around Paris and to European Christmas Markets, where this recipe was inspired by, please check out some of my travel recaps:

-Other Mulled Wine Recipes You'll Love:
+Other Mulled Wine Recipes You’ll Love

 If you love this delicious Vin Chaud French Mulled Wine recipe as much as I do, be sure to check out some of my other favorite easy mulled cider and wine recipes:

-If you love this easy traditional French Vin Chaud Mulled Wine Recipe as much as I do, please give it a five star review and help me share on Facebook and Pinterest!
+If you love this easy recipe please click the stars below to give it a five star rating and leave a comment!
+Pease also help me share on Instagram, Facebook, and Pinterest!

 CONNECT WITH SWEET C’S!